KasperskyLab/Kaspresso/help/DocLocScreenshotTests.md

 There are two parameters passed in the base constructor:
 - locales - comma-separated string with locales to run test with;
-- screenshotsDirectory - directory to save screenshot (will be cleared before launching the test).
+- screenshotsDirectory - directory to save screenshot.

 For full example, check the [com.kaspersky.kaspressample.tests.docloc.ScreenshotSampleTest].

-Notice, that the test is marked by `@ScreenShooterTest` annotation.
+Notice, that the test is marked with `@ScreenShooterTest` annotation.
 This is intended to filter only screenshooter tests to be run.
 For example, you could pass the annotation to default `AndroidJUnitRunner` with command: